jorgebucaran/nvm.fish/README.md

 nvm install
 ```

+Automatic activation can be enable with `set --universal auto_invoke_nvm true`

 ## `$nvm_mirror`

-If you would like to use a different Node.js mirror that has the same layout as the default at https://nodejs.org/dist, you can set `$nvm_mirror`.
+If you would like to use a different Node.js mirror that has the same layout as the default at <https://nodejs.org/dist>, you can set `$nvm_mirror`.
 A typical example is users from China using:

 ```console
 set --universal nvm_mirror https://npm.taobao.org/mirrors/node